 Children who need many transfusions may require a central line (a tube inserted into a larger vein in the chest) or a PICC line (a longer tube inserted through a vein near the bend of the elbow).
 These lines allow easy access and also spare smaller veins the damage that can come from repeated punctures.

-Just before the transfusion, two nurses will read to each other the names and identification numbers on your child's armband and on the blood that came from the blood bank.
+Two nurses will read to each other the names and identification numbers on your child's armband and on the blood that came from the blood bank.
 The transfusion won't begin unless there is a match.

 The blood bag is hung upside down from an IV pump that controls the speed of the flow.